On average, your neighbors pay $75 a month.See Your Rates

 West Virginia is at the heart of the Appalachian Mountains.
 Coal is one of the largest industries in West Virginia, and was first discovered here in 1742.
 What’s more, The Mountain State has more caves than any other state, and is one of the most cavernous areas in the entire world.
 But, its beautiful mountains and rolling hills also lead to a number of homeowners insurance risks.

 How much is home insurance in West Virginia?
 West Virginians enjoy much lower homeowners insurance premiums than the national average.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of West Virginia was $877, far lower than the national average of $1,132.
-Only 13 states have lower average home insurance rates than West Virginia.
+The average cost of homeowners insurance in the state of West Virginia is $907.
+That's far lower than the national average of $1,173.
+Only 11 states have lower average home insurance rates than West Virginia.

 |West Virginia Annual Average||$844||$877||$907|